-The MET is offered twice monthly, and you must register with your local test center to take it.
+The MET is offered at least once a month, and you must register with your local test center to take it.
 New test forms are developed for each administration.

 You may take the MET as many times as you want, but our recommendation is that you allow for eight weeks of language study between each attempt.

 The MET and the Common European Framework of Reference

 The MET is aimed at levels A2 to C1 of the Common European Framework of Reference (CEFR).
 Read more about this on the Interpreting Scaled Scores in Relation to the Common European Framework Levels flyer.

 Your MET score report, issued by CaMLA, will be ready four weeks from the date we receive your test for scoring.
 You will receive the score report from the test center where you took the test.
 The optional MET Certificate of Achievement includes the same information as the score report and professionally presents it for the purposes of display.

 Read more about MET scoring.